jonglennmoe/batchDataOnAndOffline/README.md

 });

 ```
-You can for instance use a submit event and save an entire form as an event.
-A usecase could be that you have an application that needs to work offline then you can just set the NUMBER_OF_EVENTS_BEFORE_BATCH to 1 so if online it will send it straight away and if offline it will send a batch once the user goes online again.
+You can for instance use a submit event from a form and save an entire form as an eventData.

+A use case could be that you have an application that needs to work offline then you can just set the NUMBER_OF_EVENTS_BEFORE_BATCH to 1 so if online it will send it straight away and if offline it will send a batch once the user goes online again.